FHantke/brave-browser-wiki/PR-Builder-overview.md

 ## Advanced steps

-To start a build manually press on the `Build with Parameters` link from the Jenkins job view.
-The following options are available:
+To build a PR on demand press on the `Build with Parameters` link from the Jenkins job view.
+The following parameters are available:
 - BRANCH - `master` by default (ignored if you're building a PR)
 - CHANNEL - `dev` by default but can be `nightly`, `beta` or `release` as well
 - WIPE_WORKSPACE - `false` by default